ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 7. Return to the guestbook in the browser, refresh the page, and submit a new entry.
 You should see your entry appear along with a tone analysis.

 # Autoscale guestbook
 Now that guestbook is successfully up and running, let's set up a horizontal pod autoscaler (HPA) so that it can handle any load that comes its way.
+Make sure to keep the guestbook open in a browser tab so that it continues to make requests and consume resources so that it can be successfully autoscaled.

 First, we need to set resource requests and limits for the containers that will run.
 If a container requests a resource like CPU or memory, Kubernetes will only schedule it on a node that can give it that resource.
 On the other hand, limits prevent a container from consuming more than a certain amount of a resource.